Arvton/mini-paint-challenge-frontend/README.md

 This is the repository for my BrainStation capstone project.
 The live version of the project can be found [here](https://www.minipaintchallenge.com)

+Here is a link the the [backend repo](https://github.com/Arvton/mini-paint-challenge-backend/tree/main)

 ## What is the project?

 This is a landing page for the Mini Paint Challenge.
 The primary goal is to inform visitors about the challenge.